NFL DFS picks, Week 18: Optimal daily Fantasy football lineups for Sunday

 DFS millionaire Mike McClure shares his NFL DFS picks for the Week 18 Sunday main slate

-The Week 18 NFL schedule and the regular season conclude on Sunday since there is no 'Monday Night Football' this week.
-It's the final opportunity to set NFL DFS lineups with a full player pool, and some of the big names available on the Week 18 'main slate' include Drake Maye, Bijan Robinson, Puka Nacua and, perhaps for the last time ever, Travis Kelce.
+The Week 18 NFL schedule and the regular season concludes on Sunday since there is no 'Monday Night Football' this week.
+It's the final opportunity to set NFL DFS lineups with a full player pool, and some of the big names available on the Week 18 'main slate' include Drake Maye, Josh Allen, Bijan Robinson, Jonathan Taylor and Puka Nacua and, perhaps for the last time ever, Travis Kelce.
 Some teams are resting starters, however, so it's important to study all the Week 18 matchups before locking in any NFL DFS picks.

 Who can you count for NFL DFS picks in Week 18, and which sleepers could give your roster a huge edge?
 Before making any Sunday NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.